-The Scheme may invest in deposits only with an approved bank and which are repayable on demand or have the right to be withdrawn and maturing in no more than 12 months.
+The Scheme may invest in deposits only with an Approved Bank with a rating of not less than 'A' and which are repayable on demand or have the right to be withdrawn and maturing in no more than 12 months.

-4.7.
 Collective Investment Schemes

-Each Sub-Fund may invest in units in a regulated collective investment scheme (the 'second scheme') provided that the second scheme satisfies all of the following conditions, and provided that not more than 30% of the value of the Scheme will be invested in second schemes within paragraphs b to e below:
+A. The Scheme may invest in units in a regulated collective investment scheme (the 'second scheme') provided that the second scheme satisfies all of the following conditions:

-- a. it is a UK UCITS or satisfies the conditions necessary for it to enjoy the rights conferred by the UCITS Directive as implemented in the EEA; - b. it is a recognised scheme that is authorised by the supervisory authorities of Guernsey, Jersey or the Isle of Man (provided the requirements of COLL 5.2.13AR are met (see paragraph (i) below)); or - c. it is authorised as a Non-UCITS retail scheme (provided the requirements of COLL 5.2.13AR(1)(a), (3) and (4) are met); or - d. it is authorised in an EEA State (provided the requirements of COLL 5.2.13AR are met); or - e. it is authorised by the competent authority of an OECD member country (other than an EEA State) which has: - i. signed the IOSCO Multilateral Memorandum of Understanding; and - ii. approved the scheme's management company, rules and depositary/custody arrangements;
+- 1. be a UK UCITS or a scheme which complies with the conditions necessary for it to enjoy the rights conferred by the UCITS Directive as implemented in the EEA; or - 2. it is a recognised scheme that is authorised by the supervisory authorities of Guernsey, Jersey or the Isle of Man (provided the requirements of COLL 5.2.13AR, as set out in paragraph E. below, are met); or - 3. it is authorised as a Non-UCITS retail scheme (provided the requirements of COLL 5.2.13AR(1), (3) and (4) are met)); or - 4. it is authorised in an EEA State (provided the requirements of COLL 5.2.13AR are met); or - 5. it is authorised by the competent authority of an OECD member country (other than an EEA State) which has: - i. signed the IOSCO Multilateral Memorandum of Understanding; and - ii. approved the scheme's management company, rules and depositary/custody arrangements;